-MEMORANDUM
+MEMORANDUM CRC-18-05

-CRC-16-44
+TO: Coastal Resources Commission

-TO:Coastal Resources CommissionFROM:Ken Richardson, Shoreline Management SpecialistSUBJECT:Sediment Criteria - Sampling Methodology
+FROM: Ken Richardson, Shoreline Management Specialist

+SUBJECT: Amendments to 7H .0312 Sediment Criteria

-Program Description:
+Program Description

-The Coastal Resources Commission (CRC) adopted 15A NCAC 07H.0312 Technical Standards for Beach Fill Projects with an original effective date of February 1st 2007.
-The rule is often referred to informally as the sediment criteria rule.
-The CRC adopted these compatibility standards in order to ensure that sand used for beach renourishment closely matches the sand on the existing beach.
-To determine compatibility, the rule requires that the sediment intended for beach placement, as well as the sand on the existing beach be analyzed for grain size and composition, and that they be within defined ranges of similarity before the project can begin.
+The Coastal Resources Commission (CRC) adopted 15A NCAC 07H.0312 Technical Standards for Beach Fill Projects with an original effective date of February 1, 2007.
+The rule is often referred to informally as the "sediment criteria rule."
+The CRC adopted the rule to ensure that sand used for beach nourishment closely matches the sand on the existing beach.
+The rule requires that the sediment intended for beach placement, as well as the sand on the existing beach be analyzed for grain size and composition, and that they be within defined ranges of similarity before the project can begin.

-The sampling protocol associated with the sediment criteria rules is highly prescriptive with regards to sample design, spacing, transects, numbers of cores, etc. Since its adoption, the Sediment Criteria rule has been amended a number of times to address various implementation issues.
-Over time, DCM Staff have found the precision required in the rules can limit flexibility in sample design, and can also limit the ability of communities to pursue small projects or respond to nourishment opportunities in a rapid fashion.
-In some cases, the sampling protocol can also limit applicants' ability to use existing data.
-For example, during development of the Town of Nags Head project, the Town's contractor was required to take extra core samples over and above what USACE had previously taken during the USACE's work on a possible 50 or 30-year CSDR project.
+The sampling protocol associated with the sediment criteria rules is highly precise with regards to sample design, spacing, numbers of cores, etc. This precision can limit flexibility in sample design, and can also limit the ability of communities to pursue small projects or respond to nourishment opportunities in a rapid fashion.
+The sampling protocol can also severely limit applicants' ability to use existing data.
+Additionally, the sampling protocol may eliminate the ability of communities to take advantage of beneficial use projects that present themselves late in the planning process (i.e. too late to be able to hire a firm and/or mobilize to take the extra samples required).